dotnet/docs/docs/framework/reflection-and-codedom/security-considerations-for-reflection.md

 <a name="accessingSecurityCritical"></a>
 ## Accessing Security-Critical Members
  A member is security-critical if it has the <xref:System.Security.SecurityCriticalAttribute>, if it belongs to a type that has the <xref:System.Security.SecurityCriticalAttribute>, or if it is in a security-critical assembly.
-Beginning with the [!INCLUDE[net_v40_long](../../../includes/net-v40-long-md.md)], the rules for accessing security-critical members are as follows:
+Beginning with the .NET Framework 4, the rules for accessing security-critical members are as follows:

 - Transparent code cannot use reflection to access security-critical members, even if the code is fully trusted.
 A <xref:System.MethodAccessException>, <xref:System.FieldAccessException>, or <xref:System.TypeAccessException> is thrown.